mythicnetwork/mythickitpvp/CONTRIBUTING.md

-## How to contribute
+## Contributing

 You can contribute to our Network GitHub repository by making a pull request.

-# Pull request required info

-You must include this information on the pull request in order for us:

-Vulnerability in code, and describe the exact issue that's occuring.
-Code Fix pinned in pull request
-Your IGN name on Minecraft.

-And after you fill all that information, you can type other information that are related to the issue.
+# Rules

+Do not type non-related info in the pull request.

+Describe exactly the issue and the fix.

+Code must be included or we can't merge it.